aridiosilva/courseraITA/README.md

-# Refactoring - Imporving the Design of Existing Code
+# Refactoring - Improving the Design of Existing Code

 ## What is Refactoring?

-- "Is a processo of improving the design of existing code (without changing its bhavior)" (Martin Fowler 2003);
+- "Is a processo of improving the design of existing code (without changing its bhavior)" (Martin Fowler 2003 - Creator of Refactoring);

 -  if we can idenfity design problems in the code an safe transformations, then we can imporve our code a little bit at time;
 - One ofe the defining aspects of Refactoring is the focus on safe transformations;